 Packages have a way of arriving when you’re not home.
 To help out, we are happy to accept parcels delivered by UPS, Fed-ex or any other delivery services on your behalf.

-Renter's Insurance is required of Circle City residents.
-It protects your personal property if anything happens, and can pay for any damage or loss to the apartment property.
-Like everyone at Circle City, you are responsible for damage or loss to apartment property, and your person caused by fire, vandalism, water damage, and other injurious acts or crime.
+Renter's Insurance is required of our residents.
+It protects your personal property if anything happens, and may pay for any damage or loss to the apartment property.
+Like everyone at our community, you are responsible for damage or loss to apartment property, and your person caused by fire, vandalism, water damage, and other injurious acts or crime.
 Please contact the leasing office for more information.

 Emergency Services 911